ychen306/pldi22-ae/README.md

 ```
 The script shows you the geomean and the individual speedup for the different kernels.
 The kernel in Figure 14 comes from kernel s275.

-Do the following if you want to rerun the benchmarks.
+Do the following if you want to rerun the benchmarks and calculate the speedup; this should take about 10 minutes.
 ```bash
 # optimize tsvc with our vectorizer (vegen)
 cd /tsvc-vegen